Organising a work trial at a workplace

 As the participant will not have an employment contract, and the objective of the trial is not to gain work experience, you will not be able to impose competence requirements on the possible participant.

-The TE Office will check the notice before it is published, and request additional information if needed, or inform you if the possibility to arrange a work trial is denied.
+The TE Office or local government trial will check the notice before it is published, and request additional information if needed, or inform you if the possibility to arrange a work trial is denied.

-If the advertised work trial has not led to a work trial contract within three months, and the TE Office or the employer offering the trial has not removed the notice, an automatic e-mail will be sent to the persons listed as responsible for the work trial in the employer’s information.
-The e-mail will ask you to inform the TE Office whether the offer of a work trial is still valid, and whether there are any changes to the information you have previously provided.
-If the provider of the work trial does not reply within 14 days, the work trial notice will be removed automatically.
+If the advertised work trial has not led to a work trial contract within three months, and you, the TE Office or the local government pilot has not removed the notice, an automatic email will be sent to the persons listed as responsible for the work trial.
+The email will ask you to inform whether the offer of a work trial is still valid, and whether there are any changes to the information you have previously provided.
+If you do not reply within 14 days, the work trial notice will be removed automatically.

 To whom and on what terms

-The TE Office will guide and supervise the work trial, and also assess whether the work trial can provide the employer with such advantages that could distort competition between companies and private entrepreneurs.
+The TE Office or local government pilot guides and supervises the trial, and if your organisation is a company, it assesses whether the work trial can give your company an advantage that distorts competition between companies and private entrepreneurs.
 A possible distortion of competition prevents the work trial.

-If you, as the employer, are negotiating terms of temporary dismissals or termination of contracts, or you have provided your employees with a provisional statement in accordance with the Employment Contracts Act or a corresponding report on dismissal, the work trial will not take place until it is apparent whether the negotiations will lead to redundancies, temporary dismissals or part-time employment relationships, and what the extent and duration of such dismissals will be.
+If you, as the employer, are negotiating terms of temporary dismissals or termination of contracts with your employees, the work trial will not take place until it is apparent whether the negotiations will lead to redundancies, temporary dismissals or part-time employment relationships, and what the extent and duration of such dismissals will be.
+You can organise a work trial if you have offered work to employees whose contract has been terminated, or who are temporarily laid off or working part-time before completing the contract for a work trial.

-The employer’s obligation to offer work also involves municipalities as organisers of a work trial.
+The municipality has an obligation to offer employment.
 A work trial can, however, be organised at a workshop of a municipality or a community of municipalities, or a similar training unit, if the person participating in the work trial will try out assignments which the municipality does not give out to its own employees working under an employment contract, and to which the employer’s obligation to offer work does not extend in accordance with the Employment Contracts Act.
 The same principles apply to a workshop run by a foundation or association, or a similar training unit.